 Last month, I turned forty.
-Of course, because the Internet knows everything, it’s no surprise that my Facebook feed is full of skin care ads that seem to want me to look like I’m in my twenties again.
+Because the Internet knows everything, itโs no surprise that my social media feed is full of skin care ads that seem to want me to look like Iโm in my twenties again.
 Which, for the record, I do not want to be.
-But, my crow’s feet — and that mean-looking scowl-wrinkle between my eyes — are two features I wouldn’t mind improving just a bit.
+But, my crowโs feet โ and that mean-looking scowl-wrinkle between my eyes โ are two features I wouldnโt mind improving just a bit.

-Botox isn’t my thing, so I’ve been looking around at skin care solutions that might help me out a little.
-So, when Liz suggested I try the skincare from The Ordinary for our Damn You, Facebook Ads series (in which we buy and try the items that are flooding our feeds) I was intrigued.
+Botox isnโt my thing, so when my editor Liz suggested I review the skincare products from The Ordinary for our Damn You, Social Media Ads series โ in which we buy and try the items that are flooding our feeds โI was intrigued.

 Related: 7 drugstore beauty products that are better than the expensive stuff